dirigiblelabs/curriculum-2017/TonkaJeleva/Documentation/Dirigible - Basics - 3. User Interfaces.md

 ## Results

-The file with an user interface template is saved and opened in the IDE.
+The file with an user interface template are saved and opened in the IDE.
 You can edit and preview it.

 ## Next steps